PlasticRanger

 This PP material has a foam-like structure and appearance with very low density.
 The foam-like design makes it attractive to produce 3D polymer foam products.

-It has an impressive higher strength-to-weight ratio, thermal conductivity, great impact resistance, water, and chemical resistance.
+It has an impressive higher strength-to-weight ratio, thermal conductivity, excellent impact resistance, and water and chemical resistance.

 Expanded polypropylene is mainly used in construction, electrical, automobiles, and consumer goods.